On optimizing discrete Morse functions: Lexicographically first reduced expressions for permutations

 \section{Lexicographically first reduced expressions for permutations}

-This section gives a new characterization for lexicographically first reduced expressions for permutations, in the sense of [Ed].
-This will provide a very natural explanation for Theorem 2.5 of [Ed], which characterized the ``type'' of any lexicographically first reduced expression, i.e. the possible vectors $(m_1,\dots ,m_{n-1})$ where $m_i$ counts the number of appearances of the simple reflection $s_i$ in a lexicographically first reduced expression.
-Our main interest in Theorem ~\ref{lex-last} below is that it will help us in Section 6 to show that certain gradient paths in lexicographic discrete Morse functions are unique and hence reversible.
+This section gives a new characterization for lexicographically first reduced expressions for permutations, in the sense of [8].
+This provides a very natural explanation for [8, Theorem 2.5], which characterized the ``type'' of any lexicographically first reduced expression, i.e. the possible vectors $(m_1,\dots ,m_{n-1})$ where $m_i$ counts the number of appearances of the simple reflection $s_i$ in a lexicographically first reduced expression.
+Our main interest in Theorem ~\ref{lex-last} below is that it will help us in Section 7 to show that certain gradient paths in lexicographic discrete Morse functions are unique and hence reversible.

-\begin{rk} The proof of Theorem ~\ref{lex-last} is quite similar to a proof that any two reduced expressions for a fixed permutation are connected by a series of Coxeter relations.
-See [Ga] for one such proof. \end{rk}

 Recall that a reduced expression for a permutation $\pi $ is the {\bf lexicographically first reduced expression } for $\pi $ if its reduced word precedes all other reduced words for reduced expressions for $\pi $ in lexicographic order, i.e. when we say $w_1 < w_2$ if $w_1$ has a smaller letter at the first place that the two words differ.